Project Search Information

 Through a non-paid internship format, this nine-month program, hosted at Northwestern Medicine Delnor Hospital, is geared towards 10-12 young adults between the ages of 18 and 24 who have received a high school diploma or equivalent prior to the program start date.

-At Northwestern Medicine Delnor Hospital, there is dedicated Project SEARCH learning center lead by a special education instructor and supported by on-site skills trainers.
+At Northwestern Medicine Delnor Hospital, there is dedicated Project SEARCH learning center lead by an employability instructor and supported by on-site skills trainers.
 To further enhance the intern’s total immersion in the workplace, participants take part in three, 10-week skills training sessions exploring a variety of career paths while learning transferable job skills for industries within and outside of healthcare.

 Example Monday through Friday Schedule: